16. Environments and evaluation (*)#

 ## [1] 1

-We know that the environment associated with a function is not necessarily the same as the environment from which the function was called, sometimes quite confusingly referred to as the parent frame.
+We know that the environment associated with a function is not necessarily the same as the environment from which the function was called, sometimes confusingly referred to as the parent frame.

-R maintains a whole frame stack.
-The global environment is assigned the number 0.
-Each call to a function increases the stack by one frame, whereas returning from a call decreases the counter.
+the number 0.
+Each call to a function increases the stack by one frame,

 To get the current frame number, we call sys.nframe.